How To Become A Web Developer Without A Degree

 Build Up a Strong Portfolio

 Make a website with projects that you have done.
-I took a class where they guided me through making an e-commerce store, then took that inspiration and created an e-commerce store on the side.
+I took a class where they guided me through making an e-commerce store, then got inspired and created an e-commerce store on the side.

 Next Steps

-To sum it up, becoming a successful web developer without a degree isn’t just about conquering the technical mountain.
+In summary, achieving success as a web developer without a degree involves more than just mastering technical skills.
 It’s about journeying on an ever-evolving path of professional growth.
 Invest time in learning, building connections, and staying abreast of new developments, and you’ll find that your career can ascend to impressive heights.

 If you’re hesitant about going into programming or are depressed about the high competition, remember that not everyone who wants to be a developer has a passion for it.
 YOU CAN DO IT.
 YOU CAN BECOME A WEB DEVELOPER WITHOUT A DEGREE even when others say you can’t.